The Bear That Wasn't: Themes

-Though appearing as a children's book, the story is a critical satire towards aspects of society.
+At National Public Radio, Daniel Pinkwater opined that, although appearing as a children's book, the story is a critical satire towards aspects of society.
 It revolves around the concept of people believing a repeated idea even though it may not be true.
 People have a tendency to shift their views if a concept is hammered into them over and over again, like the bear being told he is a "silly man who needs a shave and wears a fur coat".
 The bear eventually succumbs to this mistaken assumption, believing he is a man even though he had previously known otherwise, just as humans shift their views on a topic because of repetitive information, or because "they all say it is true, therefore it must be".
 Yet, in the end, the bear, who is cold in winter, reverts to what he really is – a bear – and finds shelter in a cave.
 This idea covers the concept of people never changing due to outside influence.
 Though people may change for someone else, when placed in a difficult position, they revert to old habits – just like the bear hibernating.
 Whether something is fact or fiction, it is what it is and does not change – no matter how many people believe otherwise, hence that "he wasn't a silly man.
 And he wasn't a silly bear, either."

 The book also presents a visual satire of corporate culture.
-Each time the bear appears before a higher-ranking man in the corporation, the offices get progressively more elaborate (for example, progressively more phones, more waste-baskets, more secretaries, all according to rank.
-The secretaries in particular melodically tell the bear and bosses to come in in the animated version).
+Each time the bear appears before a higher-ranking man in the corporation, the offices get progressively more elaborate, for example, progressively more phones, more waste-baskets, more secretaries, all according to rank (the secretaries in particular melodically tell the bear and bosses to "come in" in the animated version).
 There are also progressively more chins and less hair on each higher-ranking person as the bear ascends all the way to the president's office.